What options are there after a military career?

 In the United States, for instance, the COOL programs - with which the IAPPA has a long-lasting history of collaboration - list opportunities for credentialing that, in many cases, are fully funded by the government.
 This way, former military members can get a good start in a civilian career.
 In many other countries, this is not the case though.

-The International Association of Personal Protection Agents, as a worldwide accredited body, has its own certification process which is open for anybody who can prove they have been properly trained in all areas covered by a traditional Close or Executive Protection Agent certification at the Organization, as well as having gained enough experience in the field.
+The International Association of Personal Protection Agents, as a worldwide accredited body, has its own certification process for private executive protection which is open for anybody who can prove they have been properly trained in all areas covered by a traditional Close or Executive Protection Agent certification at the Organization, as well as having gained enough experience in the field.

 After becoming a Certified Close Protection Agent, a former soldier can get a head start and access to jobs that require expertise and endorsement by a renown organization.
 To know more about how IAPPA makes this credential recognition process easy and straightforward, visit our certification page.